silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/00_Unit_Testing.md

 		}
 	}

-`tearDownOnce` and `setUpOnce` can be used to run code just once for the file rather than before and after each individual test case.
+`tearDownAfterClass` and `setUpBeforeClass` can be used to run code just once for the file rather than before and after each individual test case.
+Remember to class the parent method in each method to ensure the core boot-strapping of tests takes place.

 	:::php
 	<?php